flaf/miscellaneous/puppet/modules/mcomiddleware/README.md

 setting.

 The `admin_pwd` parameter is the password of the `admin` rabbitMQ account.
-Its default value is `NOT-DEFINED` which will be not accepted by the module.
+Its default value is `undef` which will be not accepted by the class `mcomiddleware`.
 In clear, you must provide explicitly (for instance with hiera) a value for this parameter.

 The `mcollective_pwd` is the password of the `mcollective` rabbitMQ account.
 For its default value it's the same as